-A third area is employee commuting, which accounts for around 9% of Colisée's carbon footprint in 2023.
-Colisée has implemented the following action plans:
+A third focus is employee travel, which will account for around 8% of Colisée's carbon footprint in 2024.
+Colisée has deployed the following action plans:

-- · Conversion of the vehicle fleet to electric or hybrid models - Installation of recharging points in facilities - Facilitating the use of bicycles: installation of bicycle parks in some facilities, facilitating bicycle hire in Italy
+- Transformation of the vehicle fleet towards electric or hybrid models - Installation of recharging stations in establishments - Facilitation of bicycle use: installation of bicycle parks in some establishments, facilitation of bicycle rental in Italy, etc.